SEND INFORMATION REPORT

 “The majority of children and young people with SEN will have their needs met within local mainstream early years providers, schools or colleges.

 A local authority must conduct an assessment of education, health and care needs and prepare an Education, Health and Care plan (EHCP) when it considers that it may be necessary for special educational provision to be made for the child or young person through an EHCP.
 This is likely to be where the special education provision required to meet the child or young person’s needs cannot reasonably be provided from within the resources normally available to mainstream early years providers, schools and post 16 institutions.
-This statutory assessment should not be the first step in the process; rather it should follow on from planning already undertaken with parent and young people in conjunction with an early years provider, school, post-16 institution or other provider.
+This statutory assessment should not be the first step in the process; rather it should follow on from planning already undertaken with parents / carers and young people in conjunction with an early years provider, school, post-16 institution or other provider.

 EHCPs must be focused on the outcomes the child or young person seeks to achieve across education, health and care.
 EHCPs must set out how services will work together to meet the child or young person’s needs and in support of those outcomes.
-EHCPs will be based on a co-ordinated assessment and planning process which puts the child and young person and their parents at the centre of decision making.
+EHCPs will be based on a co-ordinated assessment and planning process which puts the child and young person and their parents / carers at the centre of decision making.

 Statutory assessment will not always lead to an EHCP being allocated.
 The information gathered during an assessment may indicate ways in which the school, college or other provider can meet the child or young person’s needs from within available resources.”